Brendan Donovan Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in MLB.

-- The Giants have the 21st-ranked team ERA across all league pitching staffs (4.77).
+- The Giants have the 20th-ranked team ERA among all league pitching staffs (4.47).

-- Giants pitchers combine to rank 21st in baseball in home runs given up (28 total, 1.4 per game).
+- Giants pitchers combine to surrender 29 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.